Common green tree frog

 Scientifc name: Litoria caerulea

-Conservation status: The common green treefrog is listed as Least Concern in Queensland (Nature Conservation Act 1992) and it is ranked as a low priority under the department's Back on Track species prioritisation framework.
+Conservation status: The common green treefrog is listed as Least Concern in Queensland (Nature Conservation Act 1992).

 The common green treefrog is a large, robust frog with moderately sized legs.
 Males grow up to 90 mm, and females to 113 mm.
 It is usually bright green with golden eyes, sometimes with white spots on sides and back.
 Like all tree frogs, they have large flat discs on fingers and toes to help with climbing.